Veteran US broadcaster Larry King in hospital with COVID | Health

 Veteran US broadcaster Larry King in hospital with COVID

-Legendary talk show host Larry King has tested positive for coronavirus and is being treated at a hospital here, according to US media reports on Sunday.
-Sources close to the 87-year-old former CNN interviewer said he has been at the Cedars-Sinai Medical Centre for over a week.
+Legendary talk show host Larry King is in a hospital here with COVID-19, multiple US media outlets reported on Sunday.
+The 87-year-old former CNN interviewer has been at the Cedars-Sinai Medical Centre for over a week, the reports said.

 Representatives for King have not publicly commented on his hospitalisation, and details of his current condition are unclear. ''Larry has fought so many health issues in the last few years and he is fighting this one hard too, he's a champ,'' a source told CNN.

-King hosted CNN's ''Larry King Live'' for 25 years, interviewing presidential candidates, celebrities, athletes, movie stars and everyday people.
+King became a household name after he hosted CNN's ''Larry King Live'' for 25 years, interviewing presidential candidates, celebrities, athletes, movie stars and everyday people.
 He retired in 2010 after taping more than 6,000 episodes of the show.
 But he could not stay off the airwaves for long.

 In 2012, he became the host of ''Larry King Now,'' a thrice-weekly show on Ora TV, an on-demand digital network he co-founded with Mexican telecommunications mogul Carlos Slim, according to Forbes.
 In a career spanning over 60 years, King has multiple accolades, including two Peabody Awards and an Emmy.